 Art, in its many forms, has always been a big part of my life.
-And, of those, I have many favorite types.
-But I'd have to say my favorite is comic-styled illustration.
-I think mainly because it combines a few different, yet challenging, disciplines: creating, penciling, inking, and coloring/painting.
-And probably because the medium fired my imagination in a way that I’ve never forgotten.
-Here are a few of my faves that I'd like to share.
+And, of those, I have many favorite types, but I'd have to say my favorite is comic-styled illustration.
+I think mainly because it combines a few different disciplines: creating, layout, penciling, linking, printing, coloring/painting and how those can transcend over to other mediums.
+And probably because what fired up my imagination was picking up a fresh copy of Jack Kirby's DEMON from my Uncle's comic stash and seeing his illustration style jump off the page like nothing I had seen before.
+John Buscema, John Romita Sr., Bernie Wrightson and Jim Lee as well.

 The original of this was done as a 24" x 48" acrylic painting.
 What you see here is its vectorized conversion.